 Note: If you are blending ingredients purchased in Australia, you do not need to register with us.
 Learn more about the difference between blending and manufacturing chemicals.

-Every industrial chemical in a cosmetic with sunscreen that you want to introduce must be authorised under 1 of our 5 main categories:
+Every industrial chemical in a cosmetic with sunscreen that you want to introduce must be authorised under one of our 5 main introduction categories:

 - Commercial Evaluation Authorisation